repco-org/repco/docs/Development/activitypub.md

 Afterwards open http://host.docker.internal:9000 in a browser and login with username `root` and password `peertube`

-And make sure that you have these two variables set in repco's `.env` file.
+And make sure that you have this variables set in repco's `.env` file.

 ```
 AP_BASE_URL=http://host.docker.internal:8765/ap